• Proposed

 Justification

-Cortinarius olympianus is a medium-sized to large mushroom distinguished by its ‘cool’ violet to lilac cap that fades in age, pale lilac gills, an abruptly bulbous stipe, relatively stout stature, and a bright rosy-pink KOH reaction on the cap.
-Uncommon to rare, documented from ~50 known locations .
-This species appears to be restricted to mature and old growth conifer forests.
+Cortinarius olympianus is uncommon to rare, documented from ~50 known sites.
+This species appears to be restricted to mature and old-growth conifer forests.
 While there are likely scattered threats to this species, its population is not thought to be under rapid decline.
 It is assessed as Least Concern.

 Taxonomic notes